davidmfoley/isolate-react/docusaurus/docs/compared-to.md

 These tools allow testing components and hooks but they:

 1. Require a dom emulator.
-This makes tests run _very_ slowly compared to tests that use isolate-components.
+This makes tests run _very_ slowly compared to tests that use isolate-react.
 1. Require testing _all_ rendered components.
-This is _sometimes_ desirable but often is not. isolate-components allows you to test a single component in isolation, or to test multiple components together -- it's up to you.
+This is _sometimes_ desirable but often is not. isolate-react allows you to test a single component in isolation, or to test multiple components together -- it's up to you.

 ### cypress, selenium, etc.

-Cypress and similar tools are used for _acceptance testing_. `isolate-components` facilitates isolated testing of a single component (_unit testing_) or a small set of components.
+Cypress and similar tools are used for _acceptance testing_. `isolate-react` facilitates isolated testing of a single component (_unit testing_) or a small set of components.
 Acceptance testing is orthogonal to unit testing -- you can do either or both.